Kyle-ARCMarine/hablab/README.md

 # Hablab

-Hablab is a research tool developed by **ARC Marine Ltd.** to analyse habitat space within a 3D structure and enable ecological research using characteristic metrics for the structure.<br>
+Hablab is a research tool developed by **ARC Marine Ltd.** to analyse habitat space within a 3D structure and enable ecological research using characteristic metrics for the structure.

 It is released as freeware for **non-commercial academic and research use**.

 ## Installation